 - Large 16 ounce bottle with an easy to pull clear nozzle that can be set to either a fine mist or a strong stream.
 Includes 2 phenolic caps and 4 3"x3" labels.

-- FOOD GRADE KITCHEN ACCESSORIES: Soft and flexible silicone funnel, BPA Free.
+- Food Grade Kitchen Accessories: Soft and flexible funnels for kitchen use, BPA Free.
 Heat resistant -40°C to 250°C, No need to worry that the old plastic funnel may damage the health of your families.

 Alcohol base: Use rubbing alcohol, vodka, perfumer’s alcohol, or witch hazel.